Shihao-H/Trip-Planning-App/team/sprint3.md

 for shorter trips.
 With all of this in mind, the team came to the conclusion that Sprint 3 can be successful if these tasks relating to the epics listed above are met.

-*Include any design diagrams prepared during sprint planning (user interface, component diagram, component/state/hierarchy, etc.) with a short paragraph or each.

 | Page Diagram | Description |
 |:------------:|-------------|